What's the Sitch with Situational Irony?

 Situational irony occurs when the actual outcome of a situation is the complete opposite of what was expected.

-It’s situationally ironic when I delay my walk with my dog because of a morning rain shower only to be caught by a sprinkler turning on when I step out onto the sidewalk.
+It's situationally ironic when I delay my walk with my dog because of a morning rain shower, only to be caught by a sprinkler turning on when I step out onto the sidewalk.

 Or, for a more dramatic flair, it's ironic when the best getaway driver in the world gets arrested because they forgot to fill up their tank when the light came on.

-When you’re writing situational irony, you’re setting up your reader to believe something (that my walk will be dry or the driver will never be caught in his car) only to have something unexpected happen instead.
-It’s usually a stark juxtaposition to the original event, but we’ll get more into that in a moment.
+When you're writing situational irony, you're setting up your reader to believe something (that my walk will be dry or the driver will never be caught in their car) only to have something unexpected happen instead.
+It's usually a stark juxtaposition to the original event, but we'll get more into that in a moment.

 Situational irony isn't the only type of irony, though.
 So here's a quick glance at the other three just so you know what we aren't talking about in this article.